 Yes, we can experience all four seasons in one day, but that’s partly what makes living here fun.

-While everyone thinks it rains here all the time, that's not strictly true.
+While some think it rains here all the time, that's not strictly true.
 It does rain, but not much more than the rest of the UK.
-The really good news is that Dundee is the sunniest place in Scotland, so even in winter we get more sunshine than the rest of the country.
+The really good news is that Dundee is the sunniest city in Scotland, so even in winter we get more sunshine than the rest of the country.

-We’re not sure who it was actually said it, but we all agree there’s no such thing as bad weather, just the wrong clothes.
+We’re not sure who was actually said it, but we all agree there’s no such thing as bad weather, just the wrong clothes.
 Layers are a good idea, and so is a proper waterproof jacket.
 Be sure to get yourself kitted out when you come here.

 Fact: your student finances go further here!

 Weekly household costs in Scotland are roughly 20% lower than in London, and 10% cheaper than the UK as a whole.
 A recent survey named Dundee the cheapest city to live in the UK.
 The survey looked at things like rent and the cost of grocery shopping.

 It’s inexpensive to live here, so your money will go further.
 That extra bit of cash in your pocket means more money to spend enjoying our cultural scene, cafes and nightlife.